Role(s): Level Designer, Tool Programmer

 -

-I really want to implement a heat map system into my levels, where data can be recorded during testing, and I can act on that data to improve the flow and pacing of my levels.
-I already have so many ideas that I would love to implement.
+I really wanted to implement a heat map system into my levels, where data can be recorded during testing, and I can act on that data to improve the flow and pacing of my levels.
+I actually was able to create one, but ultimately, it took too much time to fully implement into levels for testing.

 -